fieldtrip/website/workshop/stockholm2014.md

 title: Joint FieldTrip/MNE course at the NatMEG in Stockholm
 ---

-# Joint FieldTrip/MNE course at the NatMEG in Stockholm

 - Where: Karolinska Institute, Stockholm, Sweden
 - When: 20-24 Januari 2014
 - Who: Robert Oostenveld, Matti Hämäläinen, Stephen Whitmarsh, Alexandre Gramfort